How to ride like a local?

 If you want to park your bicycle on the street, buy a good “U-Lock” and lock both frame and front wheel.
 If the bicycle is nice or expensive, combine your “U-Lock” with a cable to lock both wheels and the frame.
 Bike racks are unfortunately still quite rare in Prague, so light-posts, traffic signs and red and white traffic railings are commonly used.
 You should only be careful not to create an obstacle for pedestrians.
-It is good to know that there are free bicycle racks inside Hlavní nádraží (in the access tunnel to the South platforms), as well as classical (and not very cheap) storage (for luggage and bikes).
+It is good to know that there are no free bicycle racks inside Hlavní nádraží (but you can find suitable railing in the south of first platform :-) ), there is only classical (and not very cheap) storage (for luggage and bikes).

 How to deal with quirky traffic rules?

 For complete information, see Road Code Specifics page.
 In short,